ajancheta/onnit-rebuild/README.md

 `npm install` This will allow the viewer of this project to have access to the CLI (command line interface) for webpack.

-`npm run build`
-This will automatically build the bundle once.
-The entry file is `./src/main.js`, with production ready code (minified).

-#### Running the server to view the live project
-* Run `ng serve` in the project directory in Terminal.
+`ng serve` in the project directory in Terminal.
 Go to http://localhost:4200/ in the browser of your choice. _Note: The app will automatically reload if you change any of the source files.
 This is a continuous monitoring so to stop it just type the key combination `Ctrl + C` within the terminal.

+## Known Bugs
+There are no known bugs.

+## Support and contact details
+This application is best viewed on a full screen.
+Should any problems occur, discover other bugs, or experience issues with viewing, please contact me at ashleyjancheta@gmail.com

+Copyright (c) 2019 **_Ashley J. Ancheta_**